 My first book, Mommy Can I go to the Zoo, was eighty-seven words and only one copy was printed by Mrs. Peterson, my first grade teacher and her trusty lamination machine.
 That's all I needed to fall in love with writing.
 But if you ask my parents, they'll say I really got my start taping up "I hate you" notes around the house whenever I was mad at them.
 After that, I churned out angst poetry and kept a humorous observation journal about daily happenings.
 In college, I wanted to be a writer and an actor, but eventually the writing side of me took over (and I can barely sing Happy Birthday in tune), so I earned a degree in Creative Writing from Emerson College.
 From there, I continued my studies at Emerson and received a Masters in Marketing Communications & Advertising.
 During those years, I was a DJ on the world music show, the Gyroscope at WERS Boston 88.9 FM.
 I also interned at several commercial radio stations and even wrote public service announcements.

 Upon moving to Miami, I worked in copywriting and as a middle school English/Creative Writing teacher before I decided to share my stories full time.
 After my first son was born, I joined a critique group and finished my novel, For Clarissa's Eyes Only which now remains locked in a drawer.
-After a lot of hard work, I published my first novel, Shrinking Violet, followed by Indigo Blues and Pure Red.
-Currently, I'm working on my first historical middle grade novel set in my birthplace, Cape Town, South Africa.
+I eventually signed on with my amazing agent, Rosemary Stimola of the Stimola Literary Studio and she helped my novels, Shrinking Violet, Indigo Blues, and Pure Red find a home!
+Then in February, 2012, Shrinking Violet was adapted into the Disney Channel Original movie, Radio Rebel starring Debby Ryan!